About

 Built close to live operations

-What we mean by controlled back-office work
+What we mean by governed operational work

 What that approach changes for buyers